Frequently Asked Questions

 If you're a thin guy, no matter your height, if you want to wear a Henley, you need to nail the fit, especially if you're going to wear a long-sleeved version.
 If the fit is too loose, it'll make you look thinner and more frail than you are – not good!

-A long-sleeve Henleys on thinner men if they’re layered underneath a jacket, like the below-right image.
+A long-sleeve Henley on thinner men works if they're layered underneath a jacket, like the below-right image.
 When worn on their own, it really spotlights and elongates your thinner torso, slimmer arms and neck, like the image on the left.
-So if you’re a thinner guy and want to wear a Henley on its own, then wear a short sleeve version since it’ll look similar to a t-shirt.
+So if you're a thinner guy and want to wear a Henley on its own, then wear a short sleeve version since it'll look similar to a t-shirt.

 Athletic Build